Admission to UNCG

 - In most cases, acceptable reports come from psychologists, psychiatrists, audiologists, speech therapists and physicians.

-- Disability documentation and the “Voluntary Disability Disclosure” form must be submitted to ODS for review prior to approval for accommodations.
+- Disability documentation and the “Voluntary Disability Disclosure” form must be submitted to OARS for review prior to approval for accommodations.

 Record Maintenance and Correspondence

-Correspondence to students registered with ODS will generally be by electronic mail.
+Correspondence to students registered with OARS will generally be by electronic mail.
 Students are responsible for checking their university assigned e-mail accounts for access to announcements.

-- Upon completion of the “Voluntary Disability Disclosure” and registration with ODS, students may detail their wishes regarding the release of information.
+- Upon completion of the “Voluntary Disability Disclosure” and registration with OARS, students may detail their wishes regarding the release of information.

 - Students are responsible for checking their e-mail accounts for announcements regarding upcoming events as well as registration deadlines.